-Bear-resistant food canisters are available for rent in limited quantities at Lassen Association bookstores in the Loomis Museum and Kohm Yah-mah-nee Visitor Center during business hours.
+Bear-resistant food canisters are available for rent in limited quantities at Lassen Association bookstores in the Loomis Museum (summer only) and Kohm Yah-mah-nee Visitor Center during business hours.
 Rental is $10 for 7 days with a $95 deposit for either size canister.
 Canisters must be returned to the location rented and there will be a $15 charge for canisters returned dirty (not including wear/dirt from normal use).

 If you are not familiar with how to use a bear canister, please ask a Park Ranger for assistance.
 We are happy to give you tips on how to use your bear canister correctly!